beausmith/mt-plugin-ghostwriter/README.md

 If the entry/page is associated to a **user who no longer has the ability to publish** entries based upon one of the above methods, they will be listed and selected when viewing an entry they are the specified author of.
 If the author is changed and the form submitted, the user will no longer be listed unless they match one of the above methods.

+The Author select list is available as either a dropdown list or a popup dialog.
+This selection is made from the system plugin Settings screen.

 ## Requirements

 [Movable Type 4.0 or greater](http://www.movabletype.com)